MattWallingford/NeuralRadianceFieldCodebooks/README.md

 Training code is in train/train.py.
 Training options and hyper-parameters can be found in util/args.py.
 Original model was trained on 1000 scenes from ProcThor with 10 trajectories through each scene with maximum trajectory length of 200 steps.
 `python train/train.py -n thor_pretrain -c conf/exp/thorL.conf -D <data dir> -V 2 --gpu_id=<GPU> --prototype_shift --ste`

+The data directory should be specified as folder containing the frames from the above step.

 ### Evaluation
 Evaluation for segmentation can be found in eval/calc.py.
 To evaluate the model run `python eval/calc.py`.